-After configuring the spectrum measurement in "Configuring spectrum measurements" on page 9, you can set the measure setup to continue your measurement.
+After configuring the spectrum measurement in "Configuring spectrum measurements" on page 11, you can set the measure setup to continue your measurement.
 The measurement settings can be saved and recalled as a file by selecting File Type as Setup and load the file onto the instrument using the Save/Load icons on the side bar.

-- Tap Bandwidth and select the value from the following choices: 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz or 20 MHz. - 3 Tap Subframe Number to set the number of subframe using the on-screen keyboard. - 4 Tap Position to set the number of positions using the on-screen keyboard when Time Cursor is set to On. - 5 Optional.
+- 1 Tap the Setup ( 1) icon in the side bar. - 2 Tap Bandwidth and select the value from the following choices: 1.4 MHz, 3 MHz, 5 MHz, 10 MHz, 15 MHz or 20 MHz. - 3 Tap Subframe Number to set the number of subframe using the on-screen keyboard. - 4 Tap Position to set the number of positions using the on-screen keyboard when Time Cursor is set to On. - 5 Optional.
 Tap Physical Cell ID and select the type between Manual and Auto. - Auto lets the instrument detect the Physical Cell ID for the LTE signal automatically. - Manual sets a specific Physical Cell ID for the LTE signal manually in order to speed up with the synchronization with a BTS. - 6 Optional.
 To set the threshold for PDSCH, tap PDSCH Threshold and enter a value by using the on-screen keyboard. - 7 To set the time cursor at a specific position, tap Time Cursor and select On.